 This module is used when the application calls for an ICS $^{\text{TM}}$ building management type control system.
 It allows the control and monitoring of the system through an ICS panel.
-The module can be ordered as a kit to be field installed.
+The module can be ordered from the factory or ordered as a kit to be field installed.
 Follow the installation instruction that ships with each kit when field installation is necessary.